 The local PC network connection must be configured as noted below:

-NOTE: For instructions about reconfiguring the network connection, contact your system administrator.
-A restart may be required for the reconfiguration of your network to take effect.
+NOTE: Contact your system administrator for instructions in reconfiguring the network connection.
+Reconfiguration of your network connection may require a restart to take effect.

 • IP address: 192.168.1.x (where x is 2-253)